Group Exercise Program for Prostate Cancer Survivors and Caregivers

 The trial does not specify if you need to stop taking your current medications.
 However, if your medication makes it unsafe to participate in moderate exercise, you may not be eligible.

-What data supports the effectiveness of the treatment Exercising Together Program for prostate cancer survivors and caregivers?
+What prior data suggests that the Exercising Together program is safe for prostate cancer survivors and their caregivers?

 MB